iurimb/Bee-Nest-Computer-Vision/README.md

 Worth mentioning I also fooled around with getting the time and counting the amount of bees in the current frame by using a zone of interest polygon (invisible in the video), and with the HeatMapAnnotator as well as TraceAnnotator.

 ## Disclaimers
-The code is functionable, but not yet organized.
-The dataset used was a custom video.
-Further down I show examples of images taken from the video, and it's also possible to see examples in the "results" folder, that contains very short representative footages of some of the results for each method used.
+The code is functionable, but not yet organized, so I also couldn't yet organize the python environment.

+The dataset used was a custom video I can't upload.
+I show examples below of the type of image taken, so it's reproducible.

 ## Folders

-> Auxiliary_codes: only a simple script to save frames from a video.
 > detect_count_and_track: folder containing three scripts to detect, track and count (ins and outs) of bees in nests.
 See section "Running the codes" for details.
 > results: folder with short videos representing the outputs of each method.
 > training_loop: script to train a yolo model for object detection.